Distributed Museum

 The ‘Distributed Museum’ is the working title of an initiative by Dublin Port to promote awareness and public engagement with physical elements of Port heritage and amenity assets of the Port.

-The concept of a Distributed Museum can be integral to the concept of the Port-City integration outlined in the Port’s Conservation Strategy as a strategic planning framework embracing the heritage of the Port and its setting.
+The idea of a Distributed Museum can be integral to the concept of the Port-City integration outlined in the Port’s Conservation Strategy as a strategic planning framework embracing the heritage of the Port and its setting.

 The Dublin Port Diving Bell and reconfigured and publicly accessible Pumphouse and Substation, represent visible testament to its commitment to celebrate and foster Port-City integration.